How to Choose a Headless CMS in 2026: A Straight-Talk Guide

 Best for: Organizations requiring open-source, situations requiring existing plugin ecosystems.

-Extended Comparison Matrix
+Extended Headless CMS Comparison Matrix

 | Criteria | Contentful | Storyblok | Sanity | Payload | Hygraph | Strapi | Directus |